News< back to all news

 It is important to keep in mind that these organizations have import licenses, and all dogs are registered on flight logs with the necessary paperwork.

-If a dog comes in attached to someone’s itinerary (flight angel), the costs is around $100, is considered commercial goods and they are delivered to international special cargo.
+If a dog comes in attached to someone’s itinerary (flight angel), the cost is around $100, is considered commercial goods and they are delivered to international special cargo.
 They go to a secondary inspection where an agent sees the dog and paperwork and the organization pays duties on the dog.
-Traveling this way, the dog arrives two hours before the flight, and the process after the flight will take around an hour.
-So if traveling from LA, this is about six hours for the dog in cargo.
+Travelling this way, the dog arrives two hours before the flight, and the process after the flight will take around an hour.
+Travelling from LA, this is about six hours for the dog in cargo.

 If the dog is not attached to someone’s itinerary and is shipped via cargo, it costs $600 and he has to arrive three hours before the flight and the process after the flight will take around two hours.
 Now the dog is in crate and cargo holding for over eight hours.
 When the dog is delivered to a cargo area it is not delivered to a CBSA agent, but rather airport cargo staff.
 There is no inspection and the dog is released when the fees are paid.
 In one situation shared with us, the dog was lost.